What are the pros and cons of a Trust Deed?

 Most Trust Deeds last around four years.
 This fixed term gives you clarity from the start.
 You know how long the arrangement will run and when it is due to end.

-For many people, having a defined timeframe makes the process feel more manageable and less open ended than informal arrangements.
+For many people, having a defined timeframe makes the process feel more manageable and less open-ended than informal arrangements.

 Remaining unsecured debts are written off